syazarilasyraf/syazarilasyraf.com/_posts/2023-10-25-Your-Personal-Website,-Your-Rules.md

 That's essentially all you need for a compelling personal website.
 But don't forget about the design.
 It's your first impression, and we all know first impressions matter.
 So, choose your design wisely; it's how people will judge you initially.

 For me, I'm a fan of minimalism.
-It's why I chose this [design](https://github.com/b2a3e8/jekyll-theme-console)—it reflects who I am.
+It reflects who I am.

 In conclusion, there's no one-size-fits-all solution to the tech stack for a personal site, but it should align with your goals.
 Your website's elements should match your personal brand, and the design sets the tone for that crucial first impression.